Fruit and Honey Muesli

 The longer this sits the softer the oats will get and the less moisture there will be.
 I let mine sit for another 5 minutes or so before digging in!

-The sunflower seeds add some good texture to the dish.
+The pomegranate seeds add some good texture to the dish.
 Totally optional though.

 Quick, simple, and healthy.
 And also delicious!
 Ok.
 Maybe not cheesy omelet delicious, but a different kind of delicious.
 The kind that leaves you feeling ready to tackle the day ahead.